Capital city: Nicosia

 The Cypriot debt-to-GDP ratio is now expected to fall to 105% in 2020, and is thus considered sustainable for the future.

 Cyprus does particularly well in international comparisons of trade freedom and monetary freedom.
 The regulatory framework is relatively transparent and efficient, and the financial sector has stabilised.

 Strong economic growth in 2017 — the healthiest figures since 2008 — signalled a sustained recovery.
 GDP expanded 3.9% against a backdrop of growing monetary stability, which fuelled domestic demand.
 Fixed investment jumped over a quarter in 2017, and private consumption picked up from 2016, underlined by declining unemployment and subdued inflation.
 Forecasts are for sustained growth in the short term, driven by improved public finances and booming construction and tourism industries.
 In the banking sector, healthy growth supported asset values, enhancing borrowers’ repayment capacity and facilitating loan restructuring, which helped banks begin to reduce their stock of non-performing loans.

 Citizenship by Investment in Cyprus

-Since the launch of the Cypriot CBI program, investors have consistently been attracted to Cyprus due to the country’s highly sought after geographical location and mediterranean climate.
-The program is currently the highest listed of any European country in the Arton index of global citizen programs.
-News outlets have praised the newly simplified process, as the changes will improve the program’s accessibility and will further cater for the family of investors.
-The tweaks to the program will undoubtedly ensure that the Cypriot citizenship program will continue to claim the European CBI crown and further increase investors’ interest in the country.
+Since the launch of the Cypriot CBI program, investors have consistently been attracted to Cyprus due to the country’s highly sought after geographical location and Mediterranean climate.
+The programme is currently the highest listed of any European country in the Arton index of global citizen programmes.
+News outlets have praised the newly simplified process, as the changes will improve the programme’s accessibility and will further cater for the family of investors.
+The tweaks to the programme will undoubtedly ensure that the Cypriot citizenship programme will continue to claim the European CBI crown and further increase investors’ interest in the country.

 How to qualify